Procaterol

-Procaterol is a β_{2} adrenoreceptor agonist used for the treatment of asthma in many countries, but is not approved in the United States.
+Procaterol (INN), sold under the brand name Meptin among others, is a β_{2}-adrenergic receptor agonist which is used in the treatment of asthma.
+It has been used extensively in Japan and is available in many countries, but is not marketed in the United States or the United Kingdom.
+The drug is orally active and can also be used by inhalation.

+Procaterol was patented in 1974 and came into medical use in 1980.
+It is similar to salbutamol (albuterol), but has a somewhat more prolonged action.
 The drug is readily oxidized in the presence of moisture and air, and requires stabilizers for use by inhalation.

-It was patented in 1974 and came into medical use in 1980.
-Procaterol is similar to salbutamol (albuterol), but has a somewhat more prolonged action.
-It can be taken orally or by inhalation to treat asthma.
+Side effects

+Side effects of procaterol include tremors and nervousness among others.

+Chemistry

+Procaterol is a substituted phenylisobutylamine (α-ethylphenethylamine), β-hydroxyamphetamine, and cyclized phenethylamine.
+It has an unusual chemical structure compared to many other β-adrenergic receptor agonists.

 Synthesis

 8-Hydroxycarbostyril 1 is acylated with 2-bromobutyric acid chloride 2 at the fifth position of the quinoline system, which gives the compound 3.
 This undergoes action of isopropylamine, forming an aminoketone, the carbonyl group of which is reduced by sodium borohydride, giving procaterol 4.